Skip to main content

 Run the activity

-1. Split into teams.
-Each will need a local map, a GPS device (either specialised or a smartphone with the Geocaching app/website open), writing materials and paper.
+2. Each group will need a local map, a GPS device (either specialised or with access to the Geocaching app/website open), paper and pens.

-1. Everyone should stay in the same groups as before and follow the route they were given by the other group.
-They should examine and make notes on the route plan, especially if they might need to alter their course.
-When a team finds the cache, they could take a triumphant photograph or draw the contents of the cache and sign the logbook, before replacing it carefully where they found it.
+10. Everyone should stay in the same groups as before and follow the route they were given by the other group.
+When a team finds the cache, they could take a photograph or draw the contents of the cache, swap out some of the treasure and sign the logbook, before replacing it carefully where they found it.

 Reflection